13th Armored Corps Sustainment Command: Earthquake Relief, Nicaragua 1972

-Desert Storm
+Gulf War 1990-1991

 Though the headquarters did not deploy to Desert Shield and Desert Storm, units from the 13th COSCOM began to deploy in the fall of 1990 to Saudi Arabia to provide combat support and combat service support during the Gulf War.
 During Operation Desert Calm and Operation Provide Comfort, soldiers of the 13th ESC deployed to the Persian Gulf area.
 In 1992, 13th COSCOM soldiers deployed to Cuba to aid Haitian refugees during Operation Safe Harbor, and later assisted victims of Hurricane Andrew in Florida.
 13th ESC soldiers led the way as III Corps units deployed to Kuwait to train and ensure the peace in support of Operation Intrinsic Action.

-Operation Restore Hope
+Somalia 1990s

-In 1992, the U.S. Central Command established Unified Task Force Somalia (UNITAF) in light of the worsening situation in Somalia and 13th COSCOM was called to duty.
+In 1992, the United States Central Command established the Unified Task Force Somalia (UNITAF) in light of the worsening situation in Somalia.
+The command was called to deploy forces.
 13th COSCOM Commander Brig.
 Gen. Billy K. Solomon deployed along with a portion of the 13th COSCOM headquarters to Mogadishu to serve as the nucleus of Joint Task Force Support Command, the first time where a COSCOM was given the mission to provide theater-level support.
 Soldiers of the Lucky 13th returned in May 1993.